Nohossat/youtube_sentiment_analysis/README.md

 ## How to install the API

-#### Environment variables
+#### Prerequisites : Environment variables

 Some environment variables must be passed to make the API running.

+Depending the deployment option used, the environment variables will be set differently.

+If you want to launch the application inside a Docker container, update the environment variables in the Dockerfile.
-You can set them in the Dockerfile, if you want to run the API inside a container.
+If you want to run the application inside a Python environment, add the variables locally.
-Or set them in your OS.

 | Variable | Description |
 |---------|------------|